 - Talent Acquisition: Recruitment is a daunting task, it generally requires scanning of multiple portals and CV’s. with the right algorithms, data scientist can help in the process of scanning in house or external portals and can further assist in data driven aptitude test screening, thus cutting down the cost in hiring.

 Data science can definitely add value to any business in recent times.
-The above mentioned are only a few most commonly mentioned practises.
+The above mentioned are only a few most commonly mentioned practices.
 Whether it is talent acquisition or strategic alliance with the leadership to make informed decision, it is true data science is here to help businesses function with profitability.